 I sent ERC20 tokens on an Ethereum-compatible Layer 2 sidechain to Coinbase.
 How do I recover those funds?

 Assets on Ethereum-compatible Layer 2 sidechains have similar address formats as Ethereum and support similar Ethereum assets, but they are different.
 For example, Layer 2 sidechains run alongside the Ethereum mainnet but not directly on it, like ERC20 tokens.
-Coinbase only provides Layer-2 network support and asset recovery for select assets.
+Coinbase only provides Layer-2 network support and asset recovery for select networks and assets.